Temiloluwa/Temiloluwa.github.io/_posts/2023-12-03-installing-kubeflow-on-eks-december-2023.md

   # install kubeflow using the python script at tests/e2e/utils/kubeflow_installation.py
   make deploy-kubeflow
 ```
-The installation progress can be monitored in the terminal and with K9s.
+The installation progress can be monitored in the terminal.
 Once all the pods are ready, port forward the Istio ingress gateway pod on your local port 8085 to access the Kubeflow dashboard.
 The default user email address is user@example.com and the default password is 12341234.